ForkbombEu/twinroom/README.md

 ```bash
 ./out/bin/gemini list <folder>
 ```
-If you want to list only embedded filesin the contracts folder, simply run:
+If you want to list only embedded files in the contracts folder, simply run:

 ```bash
 ./out/bin/gemini list